nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `edit_pair 1 eic/T0245267I` Edits the the 1st pair so that the volunteer is paired to the elderly with NRIC `T0245267I` instead.
+* `edit_pair 1 eic/T0245267I` Edits the 1st pair so that the volunteer is paired to the elderly with NRIC `T0245267I` instead.
 ------------------------------------------------

 ### Deleting records